-- Save money by buying your ticket at the convenience store (Japanese only) or through the FUNderful Disney Club.
+- Save money by buying your ticket at the convenience store (Japanese Language Only)

-- If ticket sales are suspended and you do NOT have a pre-purchased ticket for that day, you have to wait until they allow ticket sales again.
-Which varies depending on the crowds.
+- If ticket sales are suspended and you do not have a pre-purchased ticket for that day, you have to wait until they allow ticket sales again

 - An annual passport is only worth it if you plan on visiting more than 8-10 times in a year

 - If you have a group of 25 or more, you can enjoy a discounted 1-Day Park Ticket for ¥6,700 for adults

 Changing or Exchanging Your Ticket

 Once you buy your ticket, you can change the following with a ¥200 fee (visit Guest Relations Center or the ticket booths):

 - Change the ticket date, type, Park, or expiration date

 - Exchange your printed e-ticket (from the convenience store, official website, etc) to a hard printed ticket